Maks3w/fig-standards/proposed/http-message.md

  * from a server to a client.
 This interface defines the methods common to
  * each.
  *
- * Messages are considered immutable; all methods that might change state MUST
+ * Messages are considered immutable.{@internal all methods that might change
- * be implemented such that they retain the internal state of the current
+ * state MUST be implemented such that they retain the internal state of the
- * message and return an instance that contains the changed state.
+ * current  message and return an instance that contains the changed state.}}
  *
  * @see http://www.ietf.org/rfc/rfc7230.txt
  * @see http://www.ietf.org/rfc/rfc7231.txt